The 5 Best Spring Vacation Spots in California

 There are various ways to reach Palm Springs, but driving may be the best option if you live nearby.
 Whether you take the 74 from Dana Point, the 10 from Los Angeles, or the 15 from San Diego, you are sure to see the state’s incredible terrain change as you grow closer to your destination.

 Driving from Anaheim to Palm Springs feels like traveling from one playground to another.
-With plenty of Anaheim adventures under your belt, the two-hour drive provides enough time to build the anticipation for those that are still to come.
-While Disneyland provides delicious snacks and the opportunity to be a kid again, Palm Springs comes with an entirely different set of appealing characteristics that make the region a distinct destination in its own right.
+With plenty of Anaheim adventures under your belt, the two-hour drive provides enough time to build anticipation for those that are still to come.
+While Disneyland provides delicious snacks and the opportunity to be a kid again, this Palm Springs getaway comes with an entirely different set of appealing characteristics that make the region a distinct destination in its own right.

 You’ll know you’ve arrived when the famous Palm Springs sign greets you on the side of the road.
 Though it seems so silly to be enraptured by a simple cement sign with metal letters perched atop it, these letters spell out the name of the city you’ve always dreamt of visiting: Palm Springs, California.
-(In case you’re still holding on to any doubt, a grove of palm trees will confirm you’ve made it to the right place.)

 As the shock of entering a new place begins to wear off, the reality of being in the iconic city of Palm Springs starts to sink in.
 But with so much to explore, it quickly becomes overwhelming to choose what to see first.
 A brief, three-mile drive through town provides a glimpse into the city’s segments and proves your first stop ought to be the Palm Springs Art Museum.
 It’s so easy to get lost between the collections and exhibitions throughout this museum; photographs hang alongside Impressionist paintings, modern creations sit next to timeless works, and fictional objects mingle with historical representations.